Get a £10 First Time User Voucher redeemable against any service or repair when you sign up to our newsletter – Click here to sign it

 As can be seen, there are a large number of changes being introduced which may have an impact on your car, particularly if you have a diesel car or van.
 We are fully prepared to implement the changes for our customers, so if you would like to book your Audi, Bentley, SEAT, Skoda or VW for your next MOT, we will be delighted to help.

-The one thing that isn’t changing is our price.
-We are still offering MOTs at the competitive price of £29.95 including one free re-test should the vehicle not pass first time.
+We are offer MOTs at the competitive price of £34.95 including one free re-test should the vehicle not pass first time.